 How many times have you been in a virtual meeting and looked at yourself onscreen only to see an unflattering and badly-lit shot of yourself?
-While online video conferencing is becoming increasingly popular, working with lighting conditions and webcams may still feel like unfamiliar territory.
+While online video conferencing and live chat widget for website is becoming increasingly popular, working with lighting conditions and webcams may still feel like unfamiliar territory.

 Most webcams aren’t exactly flattering from the get-go, but with the proper lighting (plus a few other tricks), you can significantly upgrade how you look in your recordings.
 For top-tier video capture, here’s a quick and easy guide on how to improve lighting for webcam.